The following locations have been approved for a sports gaming license by the Pennsylvania Gaming Control Board (PGCB):

 Hollywood Casino at Penn National

 The biggest casino in the state wanted to be one of the first out the gate when it came to sports betting.
 Paperwork got the best of the property, which only opened its retail sportsbook in January.
+A $10 million, 10,000-square-foot permanent sportsbook opened its doors on Aug.
+8, 2019.

 While it was not first, it did make the argument for being finest thanks to its partnership with Kambi.
 The European betting group is the supplier with the biggest reach in Pennsylvania.
 It works with Parx as well as the two Rush Street properties, Rivers and SugarHouse.